Interim policy effective through 2020

 Although the ban ended Feb.
 7, 2020, the Washington State Legislature is considering a bill that would continue it.
 Therefore, our nicotine vaping interim policy will remain in effect until the state adopts the Federal Pharmaceutical Rules (anticipated in late 2020).

 How to dispose of vapor products

-Vapor products must be disposed of according to the Washington dangerous waste regulations or the nicotine vaping waste interim policy.
+These products must be disposed of under the dangerous waste regulations or interim policy.

 - Do not put vaping products in the trash.

 - Do not pour them down the drain.